Contributing to pydeck

 Local development in Google Colab

-To test local changes to Pydeck in a Google Colab notebook, first start a Jupyter runtime with additional flags to trust WebSocket connections from the Colab frontend:
+To test local changes to pydeck in a Google Colab notebook, first start a Jupyter runtime with additional flags to trust WebSocket connections from the Colab frontend:

 jupyter notebook \